wwick/file-server/README.md

 ### Tech

 PHP, HTML, and CSS were used.
-Also, Amazon hosted the servers.
+Server hosted on AWS

 ### How to use

 1. Logon with one of the approved users (wwick, elijahpena, rcytron, tsproull) or create your own
-2. Upload a file to the **cloud**
+2. Upload a file
-3. When needed, download your file from the **cloud**
+3. When needed, download your file
-4. Delete files from the **cloud**
+4. Delete files
-5. Logout at the bottom of the page when done (so sad to see you go)
+5. Logout at the bottom of the page